What is your name and your current occupation?

 My name is Michael Hill.
 I’m a Lead Artist at Hound Comics, character designer and creator of the new original spy series Operation Spyhard.

+What are some of the crazier jobs you had before getting into animation?
 I’ve done it all! lol From unloading trucks and stocking dairy to making hams and sacking groceries.
 The jobs weren’t crazy but a lot of the people were. lol I should write a book.
 Hmmm…………..

 What are some of your favorite projects you’re proud to have been a part of?